exbuddha/pond/README.md

 #### Name Reservation:

 Reservation is required for correctness and specifically in the case of recursive functions.
 By default, name reservation is disabled.
 In order to enable it, set `RSV` equal to a positive integer forcing the runner to reserve all environment variables before evaluating the command.
 After that point, anywhere in the code where name reservation becomes a requirement again, set `RSV` equal to an array with the first element being a positive integer and the rest being the names that must be reserved going forward, then evaluate resource `run_/preset`.
 Once these names are reserved, `WRD` will hold the smallest string that, prepended to any variable name, will guarantee that there will be no naming collisions.
+For convenience, by calling this resource `WRD` is added to the list of local arguments, as `$1`.
+Source code can then be generated and evaluated securely:

+    local -a VARNAMES=(list of reserved variable names) local -a RSV=(1 "${VARNAMES[@]}")
+    eval "$(resource_ run_/preset)"
+    eval "shift; local ${1}protected_name; ..."

 These names are reserved by the runner: